harshify/travelAir/README.md

 ## Getting Started

-To explore and use TravelAir, simply visit the [website](https://harshify.github.io/travelAir/) .
+To explore and use TravelAir, simply visit the [website](https://harshify.github.io/travelAir/) . <br>
 No additional setup or installation is required.

 ## Technologies Used